thomasgladwin/teg_regr_tests/README.md

 The function (a practice project after reading Bingham & Fry, but a handy helper function potentially) tests linear hypotheses on regression coefficients beta_i of the form Constraints * betas = constants.

 The function requires predictor and outcome matrices X and y (an intercept column must be added to X explicitly if required), plus a Hypothesis: a list of a Constraints matrix and a constants vector that defines the constraints to test.
-Constraints can, e.g., test the effect of removing a predictor or equalizing two predictors etc. The function runs the F-test for the hypothesis (significance meaning the hypothesis is rejected).
-If the constraints are equivalent to testing a nested model or testing equality between a set of predictors, the AIC is provided for the full model and constrained model.
+Constraints can, e.g., test the effect of removing a predictor or equalizing two predictors etc. The function runs the F-test for the hypothesis (significance meaning the hypothesis is rejected) and provides the AIC's for the full model and constrained model.

 Data from a data.frame will need to be converted to matrices, e.g., via data.matrix().